NLnetLabs/routinator/doc/manual/source/manual-page.rst

             default is simply *rsync*.

       rsync-args
-            A list of strings containing the arguments to be passed to the rsync command.
+            A list of strings containing additional arguments to be passed to the rsync command.
 Each string is an argument of its own.

+            The options ``-rtO --delete`` are always passed to the command.
+            The options listed in the option are added to it.

-            If this option is not provided, Routinator will try to find out if your rsync understands the ``--contimeout`` option and, if so, will set it to 10 thus letting connection attempts time out after ten seconds.
-If your rsync is too old to support this option, no arguments are used.
+            If the option is not provided, Routinator will add ``-z`` and ``--no-motd``, as well as ``--contimeout=10`` if it is supported by the rsync command, and ``--max-size`` if the ``max-object-size`` option has not been set to 0.

       rsync-timeout
             An integer value specifying the number seconds an rsync command